iamatulsingh/iamatulsingh.github.io/_posts/2024-05-21-owasp-uncrackable-level1.md

 }
 ```

-## Hooking the AES Cipher
+## Hooking the AES Cipher function

-We can hook this function to get the decrypted value.
+We can hook this function to get the string value.

 ```js
 var a = Java.use('sg.vantagepoint.a.a');